A unified approach to solving some inverse problems for evolution equations by using observability inequalities: Introduction

-Inverse coefficient problems in heat and wave equations using control results has been developed by a large community of people (see for instance \cite{BK, Ya, IY, Is} and the references therein).
-In \cite{ASTT} the authors initiated a general method to deal with inverse source problems for evolution equations.
-Starting from the ideas in \cite{ASTT}, we developed an approach based on observability inequalities and spectral decompositions to solve some inverse coefficients problems in evolution equations \cite{AC1, AC3, ACT}.
 The measurements are made on a sub-boundary by varying initial conditions.
 The key idea in our analysis consists in reducing the inverse coefficients problems to inverse source problems.
-This is achieved by using spectral decompositions.
+This is achieved by using a spectral decomposition and unique continuation property of eigenfunctions.

-For clarity's sake we limit ourselves to initial boundary value problems for wave and heat equations.
-But our analysis can be extended to other type of evolution equation such as dynamical Schr\"odinger equation.
+For simplicity convenience we limited ourselves to initial boundary value problems for wave and heat equations.
+But our analysis can be extended to other types of evolution equations such as dynamical Schr\"odinger equation.

 The main ingredient in our approach is observability inequalities.
 We point out that the wave and the heat equations have different observability properties.
-We know that, under some appropriate conditions, the wave equation is exactly observable, while the heat equation is only final time observable.
+We know that, under some appropriate conditions, the wave equation is exactly observable, while the heat equation is only final time observable \cite{TW, Zu}.
 We refer to Section 2 for details.
+In Section 3, we establish weighted interpolation inequalities involving the eigenfunctions of Laplace-Beltrami operator that are useful in the analysis of the stability issue of the studied inverse coefficient problems.
+These inequalities have been obtained by quantifying the unique continuation property for the Laplace-Beltrami operator through weighted energy estimates with the aid of Carleman type inequalities.
+We present an abstract framework for the inverse source problem in Section 4.
+Based on the introduced observability inequalities we provide uniqueness and stability inequalities of the recovery of volume and boundary lower order coefficients in wave and heat equations from boundary measurements in respectively Sections 5 and 6.